 When it comes to a personal branding blog though, a contact form would suffice.
 If you want to add your email address or phone number, be mindful of spammers.
 Don’t spell out your email address but rather make it a hyperlink.
 Ex. mailto:firstname.lastname@example.org

 I wouldn’t recommend adding your personal address.
 It’s better to be safe than sorry.

-Next comes your portfolio.
+Next comes your career section.
 This can be one page or several, depending on what you want to share.
 If you have a long list of items, create different pages based upon themes or categories.
 If you’re new to your career, a single page would be fine.

-Your portfolio is similar to your resume and basically a more in-depth version of your LinkedIn profile (if you have one, which you really should).
+Your career section is similar to your resume and basically a more in-depth version of your LinkedIn profile (if you have one, which you really should).

 Interested in learning more about designing your blog website?
 Blogger Sidekick has an article on The Ultimate Guide to Effective Blog Design worth checking out for a more thorough explanation of each website element.

 Do you have your baseline content ready to go?
 What pages have you added, included or excluded from my list?
 Share your thoughts in a comment below!